rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 When Pilate heard this, he asked whether the man was a Galilean. ^2306

-And when he learned that he belonged to Herod’s jurisdiction, he sent him over to Herod, who was himself in Jerusalem at that time. ^2307
+And when he learned that he belonged to Herod's jurisdiction, he sent him over to Herod, who was himself in Jerusalem at that time. ^2307

 When Herod saw Jesus, he was very glad, for he had long desired to see him, because he had heard about him, and he was hoping to see some sign done by him. ^2308